cabforum/archive/docs/EVG.md

     - HTTP URL for the Subordinate CA's Certification Practice Statement

 (4)  The cRLDistribution Point extension MUST be present in Subscriber Certificates if the certificate does not specify OCSP responder locations in an authorityInformationAccess extension.

+## 9.8.
+Certificate Extensions

+The extensions listed in the Section 9.8 are recommended for maximum interoperability between certificates and browsers / applications, but are not mandatory on the CAs except where indicated as “Required”.
+CAs may use other extensions that are not listed in this Section 9.8, but are encouraged to add them to this section by ballot from time to time to help increase externsion standardization across the industry.

+If a CA includes an extension in a certificate that has a Certificate field which is named in this Section 9.8, the CA must follow the format specified in that subjection.
+However, no extension or extension format shall be mandatory on a CA unless specifically stated as “Required” in the subsection that describes the extension.

+### 9.8.1.
+Subject Organization Identifier Field

+**Certificate field:** euPSD2AuthorizationNumber (OID: 2.23.140.3.1)

+**Verbose OID:** {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140)
+              certificate-extensions(3) eu-psd2-authorization-number(1) }

+**Required/Optional:** Optional

+**Contents:** If present, this field MUST contain a Registration Reference for a Legal Entity assigned in accordance to the identified Registration Scheme.

+The Registration Scheme MUST be encoded as described by the following ASN.1 grammar:

+    id-CABFOrganizationIdentifier OBJECT IDENTIFIER ::= { joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-extensions(3) cabf-organizationIdentifier(1) }

+    ext-CABFOrganizationIdentifier EXTENSION ::= { SYNTAX CABFOrganizationIdentifier IDENTIFIED BY id-CABFOrganizationIdentifier }

+    CABFOrganizationIdentifier ::= SEQUENCE {
+        registrationSchemeIdentifier   PrintableString (SIZE(3)),
+        registrationCountry            PrintableString (SIZE(2)),
+        registrationStateOrProvince    UTF8String (SIZE(0..128)),
+        registrationReferenceProvider  PritableString (SIZE(0..8)),
+        registrationReference          UTF8String
+    }

+where the subfields and have the same meanings and restrictions described in Section 9.2.8.
+The CA SHALL validate the contents using the requirements in Section 9.2.8.

 # 10. EV Certificate Request Requirements